guillemcortes/sepafp/README.md

-# Source Separation Models for Audio Fingerprinting.
+# Source Separation Models for Audio Fingerprinting

 This repository contains the code described in the publication "Enhanced TV Broadcast Monitoring with Source Separation-Assisted Audio Fingerprinting".
 Here you can find the code of the source separation models developed for the publication.
 The model checkpoints are hosted in a [GDrive folder](https://drive.google.com/drive/folders/1RFwT0moQcMSMxvI9bz6hR9tj6Gr6UTBL?usp=sharing) (about 600MB).